 Test Instructions: This is a multiple-choice type of questions consisting of 35-items.
 Each question tests your knowledge on one of the basic subjects in nursing, i.e. Fundamentals of Nursing.
-They are objective type of questions which are based from the facts; it is very important to use your critical and reasoning skills.
+They are objective type of questions which are based on the facts; it is very important to use your critical and reasoning skills.
 The rationales are included once you finished the set.
-If there are questions that have a similarity to other sources, the author doesn’t intend to do it; instead, she hopes to enhance your knowledge on the said area.
+If there are questions that have a similarity to other sources, the author doesn’t intend to do it; instead, she hopes to enhance your knowledge in the said area.
 The topics included are the following:

 - Principles of wound care

 - Burn injury